ymeine/editor-backend/README.md

 ## Architecture

+You can view an architecture schema by importing the [xml file in the doc](doc/img/root/architecture.xml) into the web application [draw.io](https://www.draw.io/).

 We call the tools used to actually edit source code: [___frontends___](http://en.wikipedia.org/wiki/Backend).
 They provide the ([G](http://en.wikipedia.org/wiki/GUI))[UI](http://en.wikipedia.org/wiki/User_interface).

 We call the application serving source edition features (processing): the [___backend___](http://en.wikipedia.org/wiki/Backend).